sourcebroker/imageopt/README.rst

 * Own providers can be registered with TSconfig.

-* Providers can be mixed to create new providers.
+* Providers can be mixed to create new providers (chained executors).

 * Its safe as the original images, for example in folder fileadmin/, uploads/ are not optmized.
 Only already resized images are optmized, so for FAL